 - 1 TBS Reduced-Sodium Soy Sauce

-- 1 TBS Fish Sauce , DIVIDED
+- 1 TBS Fish Sauce – DIVIDED

-- 1 TBS Lemongrass , white part only – minced
+- 1 TBS Lemongrass – white part only; minced

 - 1 TBS Fresh Cilantro – roughly chopped

-- 5 Cups Low Sodium Chicken Broth , DIVIDED
+- 5 Cups Low Sodium Chicken Broth – DIVIDED

-- 1 Cups Water
+- 1 Cups Filtered Water

-- 1 Thai Chili – sliced (optional)
+- 1 whole Thai Chili – sliced (optional)

-- 2 TBS Miso (red or white)
+- 2 TBS Miso (red or white miso)

 - 2 TBS Vegetable Oil

-- ¼ tsp Crushed Red Pepper Flakes , plus more for garnish
+- ¼ tsp Crushed Red Pepper Flakes – plus more for garnish

-- Kosher Salt and Pepper , to taste
+- to taste Kosher Salt and Pepper

 Instructions

-- While the broth mixture simmers, brown the meatballs: Heat oil in a large skillet over medium heat until shimmering.
-Add meatballs to skillet (in batches if necessary to not overcrowd the pan) and cook, turning occasionally, until golden brown on all sides, about 6-8 minutes.
+- While the Soup Simmers, Brown the Meatballs: Heat oil in a large skillet over medium heat until shimmering.
+Then add the meatballs to skillet (in batches if necessary to not overcrowd the pan) and cook, turning occasionally, until golden brown on all sides, about 6-8 minutes.
 Remove and transfer to a clean plate.
-(NOTE: Don't worry about cooking the meatballs through, you are just browning the outsides!)
+Repeat the cooking process with remaining meatballs if needed.(NOTE: Don't worry about cooking the meatballs through, you are just browning the outsides!)

 Notes

-- Do NOT use ground ALL chicken breast.
+- Chicken: Do NOT use ground ALL chicken breast.
 Use ground chicken (with both white and dark meat) for a more flavorful, juicy meatball.

 - Yield: about 22 meatballs